 “I wanted to write on a Hispanic author, especially a Latin American author.
 The book is about how to approach life, and how we need some sort of shared experience with the things that we are taking our learning from.
 He approaches Machu Picchu, and thinks it’s just this thing that he can grab and mine and take some sort of life from—but it turns out the ruins resist him in a particular way, and they have to change him in order for him to be able to take anything.
 Especially here, with all that we read, we need to be changed by the things that we read as much as we take from them.”

-The senior essay is the signature effort of a student’s career at the college.
+The senior essay is the signature effort of a student’s career at St. John’s College.
 The essay is a sustained performance in the liberal arts and culmination of the student’s learning.
 The essay is not a work of specialized research, but the extended pursuit of a difficult question in dialogue with a great author.

 In the first semester each senior selects a book, a question, and a faculty advisor.
 The student and advisor meet periodically in the first semester to discuss the book and define the project.
 In the first four weeks of the second semester, senior classes are suspended for essay writing.
 Each completed essay is assigned to a committee of three tutors, who examine the student on the essay in a one-hour, public conversation.
 Submission of a satisfactory senior essay and completion of the oral are conditions for receiving the degree.